base-org/web/apps/base-docs/docs/building-with-base/guides/building-with-base-and-foundry/testing.md

 }
 ```

-Then if we run the `forge test -vv` command, we should see:
+Then if you run the `forge test -vv` command, you should see:

 ```bash
 Running 2 tests for test/Counter.t.sol:CounterTest